 Overall, I am pleased with the progress that I have made on this project so far, and I am excited to see the final result.
 I am sure that the finished installation will be a powerful and moving tribute to the victims of the Nazi invasion of Norway 1940-1945.

-Our IT partner, KulturIT, helped us decide that Optoma zu720tst projectors would be used for the whole show.
-The media servers are from HP and I use nVidia’s mosaic function for the overlap.
+After consulting with our IT partner, KulturIT, we decided to use Optoma zu720tst projectors for the entire show.
+The media servers are provided by HP, and I am using nVidia’s mosaic function to manage the overlap of the projectors.